 Rob has extensive experience representing (and litigating against) Japanese and other Asian companies in patent litigation and adversarial cross-licensing disputes.
 He lived in Tokyo for three years and was a registered Gaikokuho-Jimu-Bengoshi and a member of the Daini Tokyo Bar Association while practicing law as a patent litigation partner in Morrison & Foerster’s Tokyo office.

 - EON IP Holdings, LLC v.
 Landis+Gyr, Inc. et al. (E.D.
 Texas).
-Lead counsel representing Silver Spring Networks, Inc., a leading Silicon Valley "smart grid" networking company, in multi-patent infringement litigation in the Eastern District of Texas involving mesh network data communications systems.
+Lead counsel representing Silver Spring Networks, Inc., a leading Silicon Valley "smart grid" networking company, in multi-patent infringement litigation in the US District Court, Eastern District of Texas, involving mesh network data communications systems.

 - Blue Spike, LLC v.
 3M Cogent, Inc. (E.D.
 Texas).
-Lead counsel representing 3M Company in multi-patent infringement litigation in the U.S. District Court, Eastern District of Texas, involving electronic signal abstracting and biometric authentication systems and technologies.
+Lead counsel representing 3M Company in multi-patent infringement litigation in the Eastern District of Texas, involving electronic signal abstracting and biometric authentication systems and technologies.

 - Linex Technologies, Inc. v.
 Silver Spring Networks, Inc. (S.D.
 Florida).
 Lead counsel representing Silver Spring Networks, a leading smart energy grid networking company, in patent infringement litigation in the Southern District of Florida in a "rocket docket" case involving mesh network, spread-spectrum data communication systems.